 Some suggestions of things you and your partner can do to prepare yourselves for conception …….

-Fertility awareness - As ovulation nears your cervical mucus becomes, clear, still and stretchy.
-To help pinpoint your most fertile time you can also use fertility testing kits and monitors and/or chart your basal body temperature.
+Fertility awareness – As ovulation nears, your cervical mucus becomes, clear, still and stretchy.
+To help pinpoint your most fertile time you can also use fertility testing kits and monitors and/or chart your basal body temperature…

 Basal body temperature is your temperature upon first waking in the morning before you get out of bed.
 Ovulation causes a slight raise in temperature and remains this way until it dips around day 28 when your period is due.
 You are most fertile on the day your temperature spikes and on the few days after this.
 Spikes can happen on other days but unless your temperature remains high then you probably aren’t ovulating.
-It might take a couple of months of charting your temperature to get an accurate picture of the day you ovulate.
-If your temperature remains elevated just before your period is due this is a strong likely hood of pregnancy.
+It might take a couple of months charting your temperature to get an accurate picture of the day you ovulate.
+If your temperature remains elevated just before your period is due, this is a strong indicator of pregnancy.

 Most experts agree that it’s best to have sex every other day for at least the week before and until a day or two after ovulation.
 This helps to keep the man’s sperm count high and ensures you will be having enough sex during your ‘fertility window’.
 Make sure any lubricants you use are ‘sperm friendly’ as most commercial lubricants are toxic to your partner’s little swimmers.

 Exercise – Improves heart efficiency and blood circulation needed to direct essential nutrients to the reproductive system quickly.